Subscription Modal Banner

 Travel insurance is a must-have, but purchasing a plan can be intimidating for first-timers.
-Here are five basic but important things to know when choosing a travel plan.
+Here are five basic but important things to know when choosing the best travel insurance plan.

-Now, in between tracking down hotel deals, scrambling for cheap flights and converting your points into air miles, there’s one more task you shouldn’t ignore.
+In between tracking down hotel deals and scrambling for cheap flights, there’s one more task you shouldn’t ignore.
 That is, buying a suitable travel insurance policy as a safety net in case anything goes awry during your trip.
+It’s not just a matter of buying the first travel insurance policy you chance upon, there are a few things you will need to figure out which includes the coverage the travel insurance policy affords you and how much travel insurance coverage is enough?

 In this Q&A article, we detail five things all travellers must know when buying travel insurance.